cosc-404-2022/lab7/README.md

 # COSC 404 - Database System Implementation<br/>Lab 7 - MapReduce using MongoDB

-This lab practices programming with Map-Reduce using MongoDB.
+This lab practices programming with MapReduce using MongoDB.

 ## MapReduce on MongoDB (10 marks + 5 bonus marks)